mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 help users.
 Click on the button `Next Tip` to read another message, or click on the top-left button to close the tips frame.
 The `Settings` allows to show/hide tips at start-up.
-If a user wants to suggest new tips to help the other users, they have to be sent to the author by e-mail.
+If you want to suggest new tips to help the other users, they have to be sent to the author by e-mail.
 They will be included in the next version.

 ### The menu

+The menu is located at the left-side of the window.
-It allows to exit the program, declare an issue and contact the author.
+At its top, a button allows to exit the program, and at bottom you can declare an issue or contact the author.

-The `Exit` button closes all SPPAS frames *properly*.
+The `Exit` button closes all SPPAS frames properly.
 Please, do not kill SPPAS by clicking on the arrow of the windows manager!
 **Use this Exit button** to close SPPAS.

-To declare an issue, click on the bug button of the menu, then your default web browser will be opened at the appropriate URL to do this.
+To declare an issue, click on the bug button of the menu, then your default web browser will be opened at the appropriate URL.
+Take a quick look at the list of already declared issues and if any, click on the green button "New Issue".

 To contact the author, replace the text "Describe what you did here..." by your own comment, question or suggestion and choose how to send the e-mail: